EvictionLab/eviction-lab-website/content/eviction-tracking/memphis-tn.md

 # Eviction filings by neighborhood demographics

 American Community Survey (ACS) data allow us to categorize neighborhoods by their racial/ethnic majority: White, Black, Latinx, or Other/None.

-1. Average eviction filings taken from Eviction Lab data for 2012–2015
+Under normal circumstances, most evictions in Memphis are filed in neighborhoods that are majority-Black.
+Since March, eviction filings have dropped across all neighborhoods.

+When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020 and average filings in 2016–2019.

+1. Eviction filing data for Greenville County were collected by [LSC](https://www.lsc.gov/).
+Historical averages cover the years 2016-2019.